Study Opportunities at ACAD

 If you meet the above criteria and are interested in study at ACAD, please submit your expression of interest in writing and include your CV by email here.

-Closing date for International Scholarships is 31st of August of each year.
+Closing date for International Scholarships is 31st of August of each year (with mid-year rounds closing 31st January and 30th of April).
 The other alternative for international students to be able to study in Australia is to obtain sponsorship from their respective country.